PenguinTraders/MT4-Node.js/README.md

 [Visit Penguin Traders](http://penguintraders.com/) for more examples and for indicators that you can download that uses the MT4 to Node.js extensively.

+#### License
+This code is released to the public under GNU GENERAL PUBLIC LICENSE